Vesero/Rodina-Mods/README.md

-# Skyboxes
+# Request
-Please change "SkyboxResolution" to 2048 in "Rodina\Scripts\DataGameplay\EGOptions.lua" for first and second skyboxes "skyboxbyxvesero.zip".
+Always read my readme file in the archive.
+It says how to install the mod and what needs to be changed in order for the modification to work properly!